zhangkuicheng/go-filecoin/CONTRIBUTING.md

 blocking or come with an approval unless you are still looking things over or you're asking for clarification.
 It's ok/encouraged to ask for explanations.
-The thing we want to avoid is *unnecessarily* requiring mutiple round trips from someone whose next availability might be 12 hours away.
+The thing we want to avoid is *unnecessarily* requiring multiple round trips from someone whose next availability might be 12 hours away.

 ## Project Management